gnif/LookingGlass/README.md

 Status
 ------

-The guest software at current needs to be rewritten, in it's current state it is simply proof of concept.
+The host software is considered 90% complete for devices that are capable of NvFBC and has been written in such as way to allow for other capture interfaces to be easily added to support other platforms.

-The host software is considered 90% complete, features such as copy & paste between client and guest are missing and it would be nice if it could also serve as the ivshmem-server.
+The client software is considered 90% complete, features such as copy & paste between client and host are missing and it would be nice if it could also serve as the ivshmem-server.
+The client is able to support a variaty of pixel formats types depending on the capability and performance of the capture API that is in use.

 Security
 --------